 “This funding will save them thousands of dollars, plus precious time, allowing them to push forward to the finishing line.

-“We’re already seeing environmental benefits from the programme, with a NIWA study last year finding many Taranaki sites had the best water quality they’d had since 1995.
+“We’re already seeing environmental benefits from the programme, with a NIWA study in 2018 finding many Taranaki sites had the best water quality they’d had since 1995.
 We’re excited to see the improvements continue.”

 The $5 million came from the Public Waterways and Ecosystem Restoration Fund, administered by the Ministry for the Environment.
 It is part of the Government's wider Jobs for Nature Programme, part of its COVID-19 recovery package.